-This program has been extended through February 28, 2021.
+This program is extended through August 31, 2021.

 In this section:

-- each employee's name;
+- Employee's name;

 For more information about employee eligibility, please refer to the NWT Wage Top-Up Program Policy.

 The submission must also include the business name and contact information and may be submitted at any time by:

 - Using the NWT Wage Top-up Program Application; or

 - Attaching an Excel spreadsheet that contains the required information in an email to NWTwagetopup@gov.nt.ca.